enotspe/fortinet-2-elasticsearch/README.md

 4. Save Integration

-Hopefully you should be dancing with your logs by now. 🕺💃
+**Hopefully you should be dancing with your logs by now.** 🕺💃

-If you have deployed [standalone Elastic Agent](https://www.elastic.co/guide/en/fleet/current/install-standalone-elastic-agent.html), you should add udp input to your `elastic-agent.yml`:
+If you have deployed [standalone Elastic Agent](https://www.elastic.co/guide/en/fleet/current/install-standalone-elastic-agent.html), you should add UDP under your `inputs` in your `elastic-agent.yml`:

 ```
   - id: fortigate-udp5141